richardatval/www.yesproject.org/_posts/2017-05-17-helping-liam-to-step-out-of-his-comfort-zone-and-try-new-things.md

 > “Before accessing the YES Project I didn’t really talk much or communicate to other.
 The project has supported me to step out of my comfort zone and shell, on the YES Team final presentation I had to get up and talk in front of others, this is something I never thought I’d be able to do.”

 Liam would encourage others to sign up for the YES Project as it’s enjoyable and gives young people a purpose and routine.

+### About The YES Project

+The Youth Employability Support (YES) Project's purpose is to support local young people aged 15-24 to overcome challenges and barriers that have prevented them from finding a job or seeking further education.

+[Learn more](https://www.yesproject.org/what-we-do/) about how we can help you or [get in touch](https://www.yesproject.org/contact/)